Lingesh2311/SQL-Halftime-Shows-and-the-Big-Game/README.md

 # SQL-Halftime-Shows-and-the-Big-Game

 This dataset contains the python notebook for the tabular data which contains the perfomances, artists, and games for the Superbowl from 2000 until 2018.
-The notebook follows analysis on the datasets using SQL in python using the magic function %%sql.
+The notebook follows analysis on the datasets using SQL in python using the magic function `%%sql`.
 Some common questions that are seen include:

 * What are the most extreme game outcomes?
 * How does the game affect the television viewership?